vecnode/rendersync/README.md

 - Windows 11 Laptop, NVIDIA GeForce RTX 4050 6Gb.
 - Windows 11 Desktop, NVIDIA Geforce RTX 3090 24Gb.

-The purpose of this project is to provide an adaptive piece of software that runs in Windows/Linux terminals and is accessible through the browser; it has its own dedicated server, the Core, and several Modules plug in.
+The purpose of this project is to run on Windows/Linux terminals and be accessible through the browser; it has its own dedicated server, and "modules" plug in.

 ### Dependencies: